BigThunderSR/homeassistant-addons-onstar2mqtt/onstar2mqtt-bigthundersr-vehicle4/DOCS.md

 ## Commands

+### How to Enable Auto-Discovered Buttons

+**MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.**

+**⚠️ IMPORTANT DISCLAIMER:**

+Buttons are added **disabled by default** because it's easy to accidentally press the wrong button and trigger an action at an inopportune time. **Enable at your own risk and you assume all responsibility for your actions.** Only enable the buttons you need and/or that work for your specific vehicle.

+**Steps to Enable Buttons:**

+1. Navigate to **Settings → Devices & Services → MQTT** in Home Assistant
+2. Find and click on your **vehicle device** in the list
+3. Scroll down to the **Controls** section where you'll see all the auto-discovered buttons (they will show as "Disabled")
+4. Click on any **button entity** you want to enable
+5. Click the **gear icon** (⚙️) in the top right corner to open entity settings
+6. Toggle the **"Enabled"** switch to ON
+7. Click **"Update"** to save
+8. Repeat for each button you want to enable

+**Note:** All available buttons for all vehicle types are included, so only enable the buttons that are compatible with your specific vehicle model.

 ### Example Script YAML for Running Commands

-**MQTT button auto discovery is enabled starting at v1.14.0 which sends/triggers the defaults of each command.**

-- > Buttons are added disabled by default because it's easy to accidentally press the wrong button and trigger an action at an inopportune time.
-  - > Enable at your own risk and you assume all responsibility for your actions.
-- All available buttons for all vehicles are included for now, so only enable the buttons you need and/or work for your vehicle.
+#### How to Enable Auto-Discovered Buttons in Home Assistant

+Since the buttons are created but disabled by default, follow these steps to enable the ones you want to use:

+1. **Navigate to MQTT Integration:**
+   - Go to `Settings` → `Devices & Services` → `MQTT`

+2. **Find Your Vehicle Device:**
+   - Look for your vehicle device in the MQTT device list (it will be named with your vehicle name)
+   - Click on the device to view all entities

+3. **Enable Desired Buttons:**
+   - Scroll through the list of entities to find the buttons (they will have a button icon)
+   - Click on each button entity you want to enable
+   - Click the settings/gear icon in the entity details
+   - Toggle the "Enabled" switch to ON
+   - Click "Update"

+4. **Add Enabled Buttons to Dashboard:**
+   - Once enabled, you can add the buttons to your Lovelace dashboard
+   - Use button cards or entity cards to display and use them

+**Available Buttons Include:**

+- Start Vehicle
+- Cancel Start Vehicle
+- Lock Door
+- Unlock Door
+- Lock Trunk / Unlock Trunk (if supported by vehicle)
+- Alert / Cancel Alert
+- Flash Lights / Stop Lights
+- Charge Override / Cancel Charge Override (for EVs)
+- Get Location
+- Get Diagnostics
+- And more...

+**⚠️ Warning:** Only enable buttons you need and understand.
+Accidentally pressing the wrong button could trigger unwanted actions on your vehicle.

 #### The following isn't strictly necessary starting at v1.14.0, but still available if needed or for sending customized commands